 2. Customer segmentation

-With travel and budget restrictions uncertain for the remainder of 2020, brands will have to double down on their efforts to create better and smarter experiences for their customers.
-The expansion of B2B webshops from reorders to preorders will become increasingly important to service most of the long tail customers, while brands will need to invest in more engaging and curated experiences for their key accounts.
+With travel restrictions for the rest of 2020, brands will have to create better and smarter experiences for their customers.
+B2B webshops will become increasingly important to service most of the long tail customers, while brands will need to invest in more engaging and curated experiences for their key accounts.
 While the showroom space may not be available quite yet, the showroom experience will be key to drive commercial value in the long term.

 3. Remote appointments

 In the past, showrooms provided the main meeting point between sales reps and buyers.
 With more digital tools available for B2B sales, the human connection that previously characterized the process will be redefined.
-The showroom experience allowed sales reps to personally guide key accounts through collections, and this crucial facet will need to be translated into the digital space.
-This is why we’ve been working hard on what we call the HATCH Dynamic Showroom, taking our in-showroom experience into the remote world, helping sales reps and buyers connect despite the (social) distance.
+Guiding key accounts through collections in your showroom space will need to be translated into the digital space.
+This is why we’ve been working on creating a robust remote selling experience, taking our in-showroom experience into the remote world, helping sales reps and buyers connect despite the (social) distance.

 At HATCH, storytelling is a key part of our Digital Showroom experience.
-We see great benefits when brands are able to leverage their brand content in better ways across all regions and teams: from better alignment on orders across regions to driving higher engagement and sales.
+The benefits for brands that focus on storytelling are clear: better brand alignment and higher engagement and sales.
 We call it storyselling.
-In the digital realm, it’s even more important, if not, more difficult, to have your brand stand out from the crowd.
+In the digital world, it’s becoming harder than ever to stand out from the competition.
 With hybrid models emerging (in-showroom and remote appointments) consistency of storytelling will be crucial across channels.
 Brands will have to embrace a stronger digital presence to distinguish themselves from the competition.
 On the buyer side, this will make the difference between the best and the rest as they navigate brands collections through digital linesheets.
 Our digital value service is specifically designed to help brands create better collection stories through content.

 5. Data-informed sales

 If anything is certain in these uncertain times, it is that data will overtake samples on the priority list for brands.
-Thanks to digitization, organizations will be able to gather more insights from interactions with customers and thus create better collections, more accurate proposals and refine the marketing spend to drive higher ROI.
-This will be the first step for many brands to become more data-informed in their wholesale business, looking for ways to optimize their collection creation and measure the impact of every euro spent in times where cash flow has been severely depleted.
+Brands will gather more information and insights to create better collections and drive higher ROI.
+Wholesale customers will become more data-informed, measuring the impact of every euro spent in times where cash flow has plummeted.

 Fashion wholesale is not going away: instead, it is undergoing a massive renovation.
 Now is the time for fashion brands to reset, rewrite and reforge the rules of the industry and use digitization to become better, smarter and more sustainable.
 Changes like this can be daunting, but rest assured, there are proven ways to go about it.

 True digital transformation depends on users, teams & companies embracing new ideas, leveraging technology to find new ways of working.
 If there is one piece of advice we can give you it is this: think big, start small.
-While the big picture is important, breaking down the challenge into smaller steps will minimize the risk and give you a chance to reflect and adapt your strategy, as well as celebrate the success stories along the way.
+Keep the big picture in mind, yet break down the challenge into smaller steps.
+This will minimize risks and give you space to refine your strategy.

 What do you think will impact fashion showrooms in 2020?
 Are you curious about the HATCH Digital Showroom and our approach?
 Send us a message!